zx80/cachetools-utils/docs/REFERENCE.md

 Redis stores arbitrary bytes.
 Key and values can be up to 512 MiB.
 Keeping keys under 1 KiB seems reasonable.
+Option `raw` allows to skip the serialization step, if you know that keys and values are scalars.

 ## PrefixedRedisCache